-There are several playgrounds throughout Mumbles but our favourites include Southend Gardens which is right off the promenade and the park just past Castellamare Restaurant.
-They are both lovely spots to visit on those sunny afternoons and there is plenty of space for the kids to run around.
+There are several playgrounds throughout Mumbles, but our favorites include Southend Gardens, which is right off the promenade and the park just past Castellamare Restaurant.
+They are both lovely spots to visit on those sunny afternoons, and there is plenty of space for the kids to run around.

 Eat Ice Cream in Mumbles

 Joe’s Ice Cream Shop is a great place to stop for ice cream in Mumbles, Swansea.
 The shop offers you delicious scoops of homemade Joe’s Ice Cream with your choice of mixings and toppings.